Note

 Make sure Azure Diagnostics passes the proper iKey on the Profiler command line.

-Check the Profiler log file to see whether Profiler ran but returned an error.
+Review the Profiler log file to see if the .NET Profiler ran but returned an error.

-To check the settings that were used to configure Azure Diagnostics:
+To check the settings used to configure Azure Diagnostics:

 Open the log file at this location.
 The plug-in version might be newer on your machine.

-to find the settings that were passed to the VM to configure Azure Diagnostics.Check to see whether the iKey used by the Profiler sink is correct.
+WadCfgto find the settings that Azure Diagnostics passes to the virtual machine to configure Azure Diagnostics.Verify that the iKey used by the .NET Profiler sink is correct.

 Check the command line that starts Profiler.
 The command line arguments are in the following file (the drive could be